oodx/boxy/API_README.md

     "This is a long paragraph that will automatically wrap to the next line when it exceeds the specified width. \
      The text will be neatly broken at word boundaries to maintain readability."
 )
-    .with_wrapping(true)     // Enable text wrapping
-    .with_fixed_height(10)   // Limit box height, truncate if needed .with_fixed_width(40)    // Set maximum width for wrapping .build();
+    .with_fixed_height(10)   // Limit box height, truncate if needed .with_fixed_width(40)    // Set maximum width for wrapping (wrapping enabled by default) .build();

 let ellipsis_box = layout::BoxBuilder::new(
     "Very long content with multiple paragraphs. \
      If the total content exceeds the fixed height, it will be truncated with an '...
 (N more lines)' indicator."
 )
-    .with_fixed_height(5)    // Truncate content if taller than 5 lines
+    .with_fixed_height(5)    // Truncate content if taller than 5 lines (wrapping enabled by default) .build();
-    .with_wrapping(true)     // Wrap text within the height constraint .build();
 ```

 **Wrapping and Height Constraint Features:**
-- Automatic text wrapping at word boundaries
+- Automatic text wrapping at word boundaries (enabled by default)
 - Precise height limitations with intelligent truncation
 - Preserves header, footer, and status components within height constraints
 - Works seamlessly with all box styles and layout modes